Hyneria

-Hyneria is a genus of large prehistoric predatory lobe-finned fish which lived in freshwater during the Devonian period (Famennian).
+Hyneria is a genus of large prehistoric predatory lobe-finned fish which lived in fresh water during the Famennian stage of the Devonian period.

 Etymology

 The genus name Hyneria is a reference to the village of Hyner, Pennsylvania, near where the first specimen was found.
-The species epiphet H. lindae is derived from the name of the wife of Keith Stewart Thomson, who described this fish.
+The species epithet H. lindae is derived from the name of the wife of Keith Stewart Thomson, who described this fish.